 A shareholder vote on climate transition plans can help ensure good plans are produced and delivered on.

 Aena was the first company to put its climate transition action plan to a shareholder vote.
-They have been joined by a growing number of other major companies inlcuding Unilever, Glencore and Moody’s (see the latest list here).
-This sets a precedent for other companies.
+They have been joined by a growing number of other major companies including Unilever, Glencore and Moody’s (see the latest list here).